cp11203/Healix/README.md

 # Healix
-IOS app used to ease the patient doctor interaction
+IOS app used to ease the patient doctor interaction.
+Run on xcode.